Thicke of the Night: Retooling and cancellation

+The revised format placed greater emphasis on celebrity interviews and reduced the use of comedy sketches and the ensemble cast.
+Thicke's wife, singer Gloria Loring, joined the program, while Los Angeles television host Wally George made recurring appearances.
+The house band was also replaced during the retooling.

-As the season progressed, and with several stations having dropped the show mid-season, it was retooled to more closely resemble Thicke's popular Canadian talk show.
-Original house band The Tom Canning Band was replaced by The John Tobin Band, the regulars were dropped, and Thicke's then-wife Gloria Loring joined the cast, as did Los Angeles-area talk-show host Wally George, on a semi-regular basis.
-However, none of these changes helped boost the show's ratings, and at the end of the 1983–84 season, it was cancelled.
-Thicke said of the cancellation: "Thicke of the Night was supposed to challenge Johnny Carson.
+The changes failed to improve the show's performance, and it was canceled at the end of its only season.
+In a later interview, Thicke reflected on the series by saying, "Thicke of the Night was supposed to challenge Johnny Carson.
 They said it couldn't be done and I was the guy they chose to prove it.
-The show was ahead of its time... it should've been on in 2084, when all of us are dead."
+The show was ahead of its time ... it should've been on in 2084, when all of us are dead."